 Chances are, your internal human resources team does not have enough knowledge of local requirements to properly draft an international employment contract—especially if you’re new to global hiring.
 Locally qualified specialists are the place to turn for complete and compliant contracts.

 We recommend that if you’re looking to hire internationally, you consider seeking legal and HR help in your host countries or partnering with a global employer of record (EOR), sometimes referred to as an international PEO.
+Our GEO service is the perfect solution for when you need assistance hiring international employees.

 When you work with an EOR, you rely on the provider to hire workers on your behalf and take on the legal responsibility for complying with all the payroll and employment laws in the country.
 In other words, you can get on with the excitement of global expansion—without getting bogged down by the minutiae of international employment contracts (phew!).